rastifar/countryInfo/README.md

 # Features
 •  Context API: Manages the state for light and dark themes.

-•  API Integration: Fetches and displays data from an external API.
+•  API Integration using Axios: Fetches and displays data from an external API.

 •  SASS Styling: Uses SASS for modular and maintainable styling.

 # Technologies Used
 •  React: A JavaScript library for building user interfaces.

-•  Context API: For state management.
+•  Context : For state management.

 •  SASS: For styling.